jonathan-r-jones/Outer-Banks-2021/index.md

 that is chosen**
 - **Pets Allowed?: Depends on the chosen house rules**
 - **Significant Other, Plus 1, Kids Allowed?: Absolutely**
-- **What about covid?: This is a non-profit exercise.
+- **What about covid?: This is a non-profit adventure.
 Covid cancellations are possible, but not expected.**